 Lisa Jaeger focuses on environmental and natural resources law and policy.
-She advises industrial sector clients on clean air, climate change and energy efficiency issues, representing them before regulatory agencies, in judicial rulemaking challenges and before Congress.
-She works with clients in a variety of industrial sectors to resolve regulatory and legislative problems relating to water, waste disposal and other environmental areas.
+She works with clients in a variety of industrial sectors to resolve regulatory and legislative problems relating to air, climate change, water and waste disposal.
+She represents them before regulatory agencies, in judicial rulemaking challenges and before Congress.

 Recent Notable Matters